openshift/openshift-ansible/roles/openshift_logging/README.md

 - `openshift_logging_curator_cpu_limit`: The amount of CPU to allocate to Curator.
 Default is '100m'.
 - `openshift_logging_curator_memory_limit`: The amount of memory to allocate to Curator.
 Unset if not specified.
 - `openshift_logging_curator_nodeselector`: A map of labels (e.g. {"node":"infra","region":"west"} to select the nodes where the curator pod will land.
+- `openshift_logging_image_pull_secret`: The name of an existing pull secret to link to the logging service accounts

 - `openshift_logging_kibana_hostname`: The Kibana hostname.
 Defaults to 'kibana.example.com'.
 - `openshift_logging_kibana_cpu_limit`: The amount of CPU to allocate to Kibana or unset if not specified.